FRIENDS OF JAMAICA POND and

 - Robert Ellison from YSI Environmental and a JP resident coordinated the water quality survey of Jamaica Pond by the YSI EcoMapper on April 2, 2008.
 The EcoMapper "Yellow Submarine" was controlled by an on board computer using GPS and the Massachusetts GSI.
 The probes tested Jamaica Pond's water temperature, ph, dissolved oxygen, turbidity (chlorophyll) and blue-green algae; plus the depth and volume with sonar.
 (Mean depth was 32 feet and maximum depth was 53 feet on April 2nd)

 We hope to follow up this test with an on-going volunteer monitoring program of the entire Emerald Necklace watershed.
+Contact us if you can help.
+Below is map of shore sample sites for tests conducted in August and September.

 - Gerry Wright instigated a water analysis by Boston Parks Department when he noticed Jamaica Pond was becoming murky.
 See article on Alge bloom in Jamaica Pond, July 7, 2006 Jamaica Plain Gazette, 7 Harris Avenue , PO Box 301139, Jamaica Plain, MA 02130 Phone: (617) 524-2626 Fax: (617) 524-3921 http://jamaicaplaingazette.com/